Trinity503/dvbcut-macos/README.md

 git clone https://github.com/erhardma/dvbcut-macos/
 ```
 Copy the "dvbcut"-file from your src-directory to this App-Container to the Contents/MACOS-folder (right click - Show Contents "Paketinhalt anzeigen") and you are finished.
+If the icon does not work, open the DVBCut.app with Command + I and then drag the Icon-file in Contents/Resources on the Icon in the Window, which you opened with Command + I.